Yoga Instructor Career - 2023 Salary, Prospects & More

 Qualifications play a big role in how much you could earn.

-Not only are your credentials the key you need to unlock your ability to operate as a professional, but they are also a calling card to your prospective clients, indicating your credibility.
+Not only are your credentials the key to unlocking your ability to operate as a professional, but they are also a calling card to prospective clients, indicating your credibility.

-Having yourself registered as a yoga teacher is a necessary start, but you can take it further and improve your salary prospects.
+Registering yourself as a yoga teacher is necessary, but you can take it further and improve your salary prospects.

-By this, I mean you can bolster your credibility by upskilling your credentials.
+By this, you can bolster your credibility by upskilling your credentials.

 You can also improve your income prospects by adding more variety to your credentials.